rsyncOSX/RsyncUIdocs/content/post/Snapshots.md

   - keep the snapshot in the last week of month for selected Day of week, e.g the last Sunday in the month
   - if `plan == Every`, keep for the selected Day of week, e.g all snapshots every Sunday, every week in previous period
   - if `plan == Last`, keep for the selected Day of week, e.g all snapshots every last Sunday every month in previous period

-It is advised to cleanup the number of snapshots.
-Select a plan, tagg the snapshots and delete the snapshots which are marked for delete.